GSA/digitalgov.gov/content/topics/governance/_index.md

 title: "Governance"
 deck: "Good digital governance leads to better internal team performance as well as better public digital experiences."

-summary: "Governance clarifies roles and responsibilities, establishes standards and procedures, and provides a framework for decision-making.
+summary: "Governance provides a framework for decision-making by establishing standards and procedures and clarifying roles and responsibilities.
 Digital governance encompasses all aspects of website management and operation, including content, design, technical infrastructure, security, funding, and product, project, and program management."

 # Weight
 weight: 2